TET-1 (Technology Experiment Carrier-1)

 - X-band downlink for payload data

-- Propulsion subsystem (as optional piggyback system, will be part of payload mass).
+- Propulsion subsystem (as an optional piggyback system, will be part of payload mass).

 The secondary payloads on this flight were:

 • BelKa-2 (Belarusian space apparatus-2), a minisatellite imaging mission of Belarus (NASRB) with a mass of ~ 400 kg